-

-Ju Long Ke Bei Dou (Chinese: 九龙窠焙斗, pinyin: Jiǔ lóng kē bèi dǒu), also known as Wuyi Mountain Oolong Tea, is a high-grade Chinese tea grown in the Wuyi Mountains of Fujian Province.
+Jiu Long Ke Bei Dou (Chinese: 九龙窠焙斗, pinyin: Jiǔ lóng kē bèi dǒu), also known as Wuyi Mountain Oolong Tea from Nine Dragons Gorge, is a high-grade Chinese tea grown in the Wuyi Mountains of Fujian Province.

-Taste: Soft, sweet, low astringency, with notes of fruit, flowers, cream and a slight smoky note.
+Taste: Soft, sweet, low in astringency, with notes of fruit, flowers, cream and a slight smoky note.

 Aroma: Rich, floral, with hints of caramel, malt and prune.

-Appearance: Dry leaves are dark green, twisted into tight balls.
+Appearance: Dried dark green leaves, twisted into tight balls.
 The infusion is amber-golden.

-Ju Long Ke Bei Dou is made from young tea leaves that are hand-picked in the spring.
-The leaves then undergo a lengthy processing process that includes withering, rolling, oxidation (fermentation), and drying.
+Ju Long Ke Bei Dou is made from young tea leaves, hand-picked in the spring.
+The leaves then undergo a lengthy processing process, including withering, rolling, oxidation (fermentation), and drying.

-Ju Long Ke Bei Dou, like other oolongs, has many health benefits.
-It is rich in antioxidants, which help protect the body from free radicals.
-It is also believed to improve digestion, lower cholesterol, and strengthen the immune system.
+Ju Long Ke Bei Dou, like other oolong teas, has numerous beneficial properties.
+It's rich in antioxidants, which help protect the body from free radicals.
+It's also believed to improve digestion, lower cholesterol, and strengthen the immune system.

 How to brew: